ThePyth0nKid/pp4-myblog/README.md

 ### Code

 My initiation into the project and foundational learning were significantly shaped by the exemplary guidance from the Code Institute and Matt's walkthrough of "I Think Therefore I Blog."
 Their approach served as a beacon of inspiration and a point of reference throughout the entire project.
-A heartfelt thank you for their crucial support.
+Additionally, I would like to extend a heartfelt thank you to Williamty for the superb structure of his README.md and TESTING.md files.
+His meticulous organization and clear presentation have greatly contributed to the coherence and accessibility of my project documentation.

 ### Bootstrap